gvwilson/sensibleadventures/cloudherd/new.md

 had a seemingly inexhaustible supply of stories about his foolishness, clumsiness, or bad choices.
-Indy asked just enough questions to keep the stories coming, while Kulbinder's dry comments provoked protests of innocence and occaisonal snorts of laughter.
+Indy asked just enough questions to keep the stories coming, while Kulbinder's dry comments provoked protests of innocence and occasional snorts of laughter.
 As she table a tray bearing grilled slabs of cheese, fried onions, and boiled potatoes, Noxy realized with a start that she was actually enjoying herself.
 The mood was only slightly dampened by the tiger sniffing at the